CahhBrownsville/Brownsville-project/README.md

 The Brownsville project is a set of tools and codebooks that recompile, merges, filters, and transforms a set of datasets representing complaints over the Brownsville area.

 # Overview
 The Brownsville project includes the `Brownsville API`, a set of Python modules that ensure that the dataset is up to date.
 Furthermore, this API acts as an interface between the clean `brownsville.csv` dataset and the user.
+A current clean version of the dataset, along with analysis, can be found in the following locations of the repository:

+- `data/brownsville/brownsville.csv` Cleaned dataset containing complaints from the Brownsville area, with building information attached
+- `Brownsville API dataset analysis and visualizations.ipynb` Analysis of nature of complaints in the Brownsville area
+- `building age and size analysis.ipynb` Analysis of building age/sizes and relationship to complaints

 # Getting started
 This section will guide you on how to get the project running.